The Great Vitamin Drip Scam

 If someone is seemingly in normal health, to talk of boosting (strengthening or enhancing) their immune system is meaningless, and it would be impossible anyway.
 One’s immune system is either normal or it isn’t, but in the latter case we are dealing with disease—there are immune deficiency states which may be found in sick people.

 Yet these private clinics offering IV therapy claim or imply that for people in normal health they are able, indeed, to boost their immune system.
-These claims, similarly to those made for the nonsensical idea of ‘detoxification’, are exaggerated, unproven, or false.
+These claims, similarly to those made for the nonsensical idea of ‘detoxification’, are unproven or false.

 If someone catches a lot of colds does that mean there is something wrong with their immune system?
 No, it means they have been in contact with many cold viruses and the immune system has been functioning as it is supposed to: by making the body’s defence systems go into top gear.
 You may not feel well while this is happening, with fever, aches and pains, runny nose, and cough.
 But these are signs that your immune system is in good order: it’s how your body is fighting the infection.